MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

     </Grid>
     ```

-1. In `MainWindow.xaml.cs`, copy the following code snippet to `myButton_Click`, which navigates the WebView2 control to the URL entered in the address bar.
+1. In the `MainWindow.xaml.cs` file, copy the following code snippet into `myButton_Click`, which navigates the WebView2 control to the URL entered in the address bar.

     ```csharp
     private void myButton_Click(object sender, RoutedEventArgs e)